There has been nothing short of a seismic shift in the weight loss space since new weight management medications such as Mounjaro came on the scene.

 Again, a bit like blood pressure medication.

 This opens a whole other question, of what would be helpful for the 50% of people who stop the medication within a year.
-Following the massive success of these medications for many people, this is becoming the million dollar “what-else-is-needed?” question.
+And another of to what extent behavioural and psychological support during WMM treatment might reduce the risk of weight regain (as per the anti-depressant analogy).
+Following the massive success of these medications for many people, the million dollar question is becoming “what-else-is-needed?”.

 Too early to tell